TheMood13/MNXB11-Project/README.md

 # How to use program

 The program is simple to use.
-To generate the plots all that is required is to run 'make' in the terminal and be sure to be in the same directory as the MakeFile.
+Go into the src/ directory, go into root and type '.L FileName.cxx'.
+Choose which city you would like to have a generated plot for (Uppsala.cxx, UMEA.cxx or Lund.cxx).
+Uppsala.cxx generates a plot for Counts vs Temperature, UMEA.cxx generates a plot for Average Temperature Per Year, and Lund.cxx generates a plot for Average Temperature Per Day for the year 1986 (year of Chernobyl accident).

+# Directory to ignore

+Ignore the directory 'Backupfiles' as it just includes files for the developers which were scrapped from the final work.